g41797/matryoshka-io/kitchen/docs/matryoshka-readme-chat.md

 >
 > The client receives a notification.
 >
 > This is a **Field Story**.
-Matryoshka-io helps you implement Field Stories as cooperating Components connected by Messages.
+Matryoshka-Io helps you implement Field Stories as cooperating Components connected by Messages.

 That gives readers an intuitive mental model before introducing any framework terminology.